Ultimate Guide

 How are non-profit coding bootcamps different from for-profit coding bootcamps?

 Many non-profit coding bootcamps may look exactly like the bootcamps you know and love from the outside.
 Some non-profit bootcamps, however, only run summer camp programs, youth programs, or coding bootcamps for those in underserved communities.
-And while there are quite a few free coding bootcamps around the world, most non-profit bootcamps still require students to pay full or partial tuition.
+And while there are quite a few free coding bootcamps and free data science bootcamps around the world, most non-profit bootcamps still require students to pay full or partial tuition.

 Non-profit bootcamps are highly regulated entities and having the 501(c)(3) status requires the school to comply with regulations at the state/federal level.
 In order to get this non-profit status, the school must go through a serious application process.
 Non-profit bootcamps are usually smaller establishments because they’re focused on the mission of bettering their own community, not expanding across the country or the globe.
 While a for-profit bootcamp may rely on funding from venture capitalists in order to grow, non-profit bootcamps receive funding from grants, subsidies, donations from the community, partnerships with big companies or universities, and sometimes student tuition.